About SHARP Lab

 Daniele Campobenedetto, Polytechnic of Turin

-is an architect and Assistant Professor in Architectural and Urban Design at the Department of Architecture and Design of Politecnico di Torino.
+is an architect and assistant professor in Architectural and Urban Design at the Department of Architecture and Design of Politecnico di Torino.
 His research primarily focuses on urban transformation and urban design in European cities, with a specific interest in architectural typologies and urban rules.
 He actively contributes to the interdisciplinary research center "Future Urban Legacy Lab" as a Research Fellow.

-Ioan Cozma, Pontificial University
+Ioan Cozma, Pontifical Oriental Institute – Gregorian University

-is an independent researcher and invited professor of Byzantine Canon Law at the Pontifical Oriental Institute in Rome.
-His expertise includes Byzantine canon law, comparative religious law, monasticism, interreligious dialogue, and religious places.
+is an independent researcher and invited professor of Byzantine Canon Law at the Faculty of Eastern Canon Law of the Pontifical Oriental Institute in Rome.
+His research primarily focuses on Byzantine law, comparative religious law, monasticism, interreligious dialogue, and religious places.

 Eleonora D’Alessandro, independent researcher